 How much time should you spend in Muir Woods?

-Most visitors spend 2-3 hours in enjoying the park’s many old-growth Coast Redwoods that reach heights of over 250 feet (76 meters).
-The longest loop trail to Bridge 4 and back has approximately 2 miles (2 km) of flat, well-maintained pathways.
+Most visitors spend 2-3 hours enjoying the park.
+The longest loop trail to Bridge 4 and back is approximately 2 miles (2 km) on flat, well-maintained pathways.

 How do you get a parking permit to visit Muir Woods?